-^{} Meal equivalents include breakfast and à la carte sales.
+\ Meal equivalents include breakfast and à la carte sales.
 Two breakfasts equate to one lunch, and three snacks equate to one lunch.

-^{} The conventional system is preparation of food from raw ingredients on the premises (using some bakery bread and prepared pizza and washing dishes).
+\\ The conventional system is preparation of food from raw ingredients on the premises (using some baked goods and prepared pizza and washing dishes).

-^{} The convenience system is using the maximum amount of processed foods (for example: using all bakery breads, breaded chicken, preportioned condiments, and using disposable dishes).
+\\\ The convenience system is using the maximum amount of processed foods (for example: using all baked goods, precooked chicken, portion-packed condiments, and using disposable dishes or dinnerware).